sundehakon/Hotell-React/README.md

 - Responsive design for optimal viewing on different devices
 - Interactive user interface with smooth transitions and animations
-- Integration with backend APIs to fetch and display real-time data
 - User authentication and authorization for secure access to certain features
 - Booking system to allow users to make reservations online